Sanjay-George/Study-In-Germany/README.md

 There are basically 2 ways that universities accept applications:
 1. **Direct Application:** This differs from uni to uni, so follow the instructions on their website.
 Most probably you'll need to send physical documents to the university (probably even notarized).
 2. **Through Uni-Assist:** This is easy!
 [Uni Assist](https://my.uni-assist.de/) is an intermediary and makes the application process easier.
-With uni-assist, we only need to send the documents once, and uni assist will verify and forward them to all universities that accept applications through uni-assist.
-You can read the [checklist here](https://www.uni-assist.de/tools/checklisten/)
+With uni-assist, you only need to send the documents (hardcopy, notarized) once, and uni assist will verify and forward them to all universities partnering with them (Again, check your university's website carefully).
+You can read the [checklist here](https://www.uni-assist.de/tools/checklisten/).
+They also have something known as a **VPD**, where you **only** need to upload the documents (soft-copy) on uni-assist.
+VPD procedure is only accepted by a few universities.

 **Tip:** If you use DHL for sending your documents, ask them about any student offer or discount.

-**Note:** Any application that is forwarded through uni-assist needs to reach uni-assist by the deadline mentioned in university website. **Eg:** If the deadline is 31 October, your hard copies need to reach uni assist by that date.
+**Note:** Any application that is forwarded through uni-assist needs to reach uni-assist by the deadline mentioned on university website. **Eg:** If the deadline is 31 October, your hard copies need to reach uni assist by that date.
+There will be a later deadline agreed between the universities and uni-assist, and uni-assist will forward your application before that deadline.

+**Note #2:** While sending physical documents to uni assist, also send your uni assist application form that contains your application number.

 ## Take a deep breath 😤🫁 and wait for the acceptance letter
 If you haven't been in a relationship, this is going to be the most challenging test of your patience.
 Terrible jokes aside, it's gonna take a while for universities to review your application (along with so many others) and respond.
 Some universities might have an entrance exam, in which case you will hear from them sooner.